demirantay/notebook/web-development/syllabus.md

 - [ ] Project: Your choice - Clone Netflix, , Reddit, or Facebook, medium (or a comparably involved site of your choosing).
 The clone should be functional and include all basic features.
 - [ ] Project: Create bots to create content.
 - [ ] Project: Learn how to deal with the PaaS, IaaS host services for your upcoming hobio porject.
+- [ ] Project: Make a site for the 120journos.
 - [ ]  Project: Update your Portfolio highlighting your best work.
 - [ ]  Project: [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)
 - [ ]  Project: Finish any questions you have remaining from  [Python Interview Prep](https://www.hackerrank.com/chingu-challenge-3)